ChrisEssery/group-project/Portfolio/UX_Design.md

 Jack's expectations are as follows:

-   * That the group will use the Agile methodology as best they can, that they will communicate regularly.
-   * That the group aim to produce a minimum viable product as soon as they can.
-   * He expects the group to make sure that the needs of the end-user are put above all else.
+   *"I expect the group will use the Agile methodology as best they can, that they will communicate regularly.
+I want the team to aim to produce a minimum viable product (MVP) as soon as they can.
+I expect the group to make sure that the needs of the end-user are put above all else."*

 Meeting these expectations is important for our project since the advise of the product manager is valuable since he is experienced and well-informed on the processes surrounding the development lifecycle and best practice.